bartam/bartam.github.io/content/post/HealthyConflictRedFlag.md

 +++
 author = "Mark Barta"
-title = 'Why "Collaboration" and "Healthy Conflict" Shouldn't be part of your culture.' date = "2022-01-06" description = "" tags = [
+title = "Why Collaboration and Healthy Conflict Shouldn't be part of your culture." date = "2022-01-06" description = "" tags = [
-    Culture
+    "Culture"
 ]
 categories = [